elunna/nerfhack-changelog/README.md

 * merfolk were recolored to bright green
 * merfolk no longer steal items, they get more attacks and spawn with tridents or spears.
 * nightgaunts were recolored to purple
+* pack rats can generate randomly in the dungeon
 * phase spiders may appear in small groups
 * phase spiders can't move diagonally.
 * revenants can now shoot fireballs (inspired by DOOM 2)